Pronounciation: An-TIG-o-non lep-TOE-pus

 USDA 8-11 (can experienced frost and freeze injury in zone 8)

-Form & Character: Twining and spreading, tender, innocent, wispy, and delicate.
+Form & Character: Twining and spreading, tender, innocent, wispy, delicate, yet devious and deceptively aggressive.

-Growth Habit: Mostly evergreen, climbing, vining and twining (produces tendrils for attachment) with a trailing habit to 30 feet.
+Growth Habit: Mostly evergreen, herbaceous perennial vine, climbing and twining (produces tendrils for attachment) with an aggressive trailing habit to at least 30 feet.

 Foliage/Texture: Foliage is medium green, small, cordate shaped with subtle marginal serrations; medium texture.

-Flowers & Fruits: Clusters of small delicate pink, red, or rarely white flowers in panicles, fruits are papery sheaths bearing black seeds.
+Flowers & Fruits: Clusters of small, delicate pink, red, or rarely white flowers arranged in panicles, flowers STRONGLY attract bees; fruits are papery sheaths bearing black seeds, not attractive.

-Seasonal Color: Pink flowers in summer to autumn.
+Seasonal Color: Pink flowers mostly during late summer and fall.

-Temperature: Tolerant of most microclimates in Phoenix, but is freeze sensitive.
+Temperature: Tolerant of most microclimates in Phoenix, but struggles when summer temperatures exceed 115oF and is freeze intolerant.

 Light: Partial to full sun.
 Avoid reflected western exposures.